Machine Learning

 • For technical questions: Please read/post publicly on Piazza

-• For personal or administrative questions: Please post privately on Piazza
+• For personal or administrative questions: Please post privately to All Instructors on Piazza

 • For grades on submitted work: Please check Canvas